Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Editor's Rating: 9.3/10

 We were impressed by Freshsales’ ability to handle omnichannel communication.
-Even on the free plan, real estate agents can stay connected with buyers and sellers through email, short message service (SMS), Facebook Messenger, Instagram, LINE and Google Business Messages.
+Even on the entry-level Growth plan, real estate agents can stay connected with buyers and sellers through email, short message service (SMS) and social messaging channels.
 Each conversation is recorded and a corresponding contact record is updated automatically.

-We appreciated Freshsales’ easy-to-build chatbot, which allows agents to share calendars with potential buyers to schedule appointments and property showings.
+We appreciated Freshsales’ communication tools, which help agents stay connected with prospective buyers and sellers throughout the sales process.
 However, what truly sets Freshsales apart from other CRM solutions we reviewed is its built-in phone dialer.
 Available on all plans, it allows real estate agents to call straight from the CRM, leave prerecorded voicemails, save conversations for reference and analyze them to improve future communication.

 • Sales sequences